pressbooks/local-dev-environment/README.md

 # Setup Development Environment
 This repository uses Lando/Docker to provision a local instance of Pressbooks for testing and development by open source contributors using the public `pressbooks/bedrock` repo.
 It has been tested with GNU/Linux and MacOS.

 *NOTE: This repo is intended to help developers quickly provision a Pressbooks instance locally.
-It is not intended to be deployed to production environments, as it lacks several features that are useful for hosted environments (like a persistent object cache backend).*
+It should not be deployed to production environments, as it lacks several features that are useful for hosted environments (like a persistent object cache backend).*

 ## Requirements
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)